Blaizzy/mlx-embeddings/docs/New-Maintainer-Checklist.md

 If they accept, follow a few steps to get them set up:

 - Invite them to the [**@Homebrew/maintainers** team](https://github.com/orgs/Homebrew/teams/maintainers) (or any relevant [subteams](https://github.com/orgs/Homebrew/teams/maintainers/teams)) to give them write access to relevant repositories (but don't make them owners).
 They will need to enable [GitHub's Two Factor Authentication](https://help.github.com/articles/about-two-factor-authentication/).
-- Ask them to sign in to [Bintray](https://bintray.com) using their GitHub account and they should auto-sync to [Bintray's Homebrew organisation](https://bintray.com/homebrew/organization/edit/members) as a member so they can publish new bottles.
 - Invite them to the [`homebrew-maintainers` private maintainers mailing list](https://lists.sfconservancy.org/mailman/admin/homebrew-maintainers/members/add).
 - Invite them to the [`machomebrew` private maintainers Slack](https://machomebrew.slack.com/admin/invites) (and ensure they've read the [communication guidelines](Maintainer-Guidelines.md#communication)) and ask them to use their real name there (rather than a pseudonym they may use on e.g. GitHub).
 - Ask them to disable SMS as a 2FA device or fallback on their GitHub account in favour of using one of the other authentication methods.